No items found.

 On the other hand, if they believe the deal will destroy value, they’ll begin offloading their stock, pushing down its value.

-In either case, there’s usually an element of judgement required, and sometimes onlookers are split over whether the deal will create or destroy value for the buying firm.
+In either case, there’s usually an element of judgment required, and sometimes onlookers are split over whether the deal will create or destroy value for the buying firm.

 Example: